 Well I've been a member on here for a few years but have never posted.
 So for my first post I decided I would add my '95 to this SAS thread because I've done a couple of thing different than a lot of the others I've seen on here.
 First, let me just say that I'm just an amateur and did all the fab work myself so go easy on me if there is something that you think should be changed.
 Second, everything has worked well.
 Besides already doing numerous runs also I've jumped the truck a few times now out at TDS and Lucernce Valley and everything has held up nicely.
 So here it is.
 I used a high pinion D30 out of an '88 Cherokee but used leaf springs to keep it simple and low cost.
 For the leaf springs I used the main leaf from a front pack off a Wangler.
 I then took the rest of the front and rear leafs and made my own 7 leaf packs that keep the springs flat like they are on a Wrangler.
 This gives me enough room to clear 33's.
 I'd like to have customer packs made to give it about another 2 or 3 inches when I have the money but for now these are working well.
 For the rear I'm using the main and second leafs from the Explorer pack but then the rest are from an OME pack for an FJ40 with one additional leaf added.
 So they now have 8 thinner leafs.
 Here is what I did for the front sprint mounts.
 The cross bar is 3 inch and the down bars are 3.5.
 All are .250 wall.
 Here is how I did my shackle mount which is different than any of the others that I've seen on here.
 I wanted to keep the spring as level from front to rear as I could so the ride would be nice and the geometry would work well.
 So instead of having even longer mounts in the front I instead went through the frame for the rear and made a shackle that is 1.5 inches longer than a stock Wrangler shackle.
-Here are the shock hoops I made.
 Here's some of it going through Crowbar.
 Here's an old one of it before the SAS when it had TT and rear shackles.